RadValentin/CM3070-FP-Music-Recommendation/report-notes.md

 GRANT ALL PRIVILEGES ON SCHEMA public TO django;
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO django;
 GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO django;

+-- Needed for creating a DB when running tests
+ALTER USER django CREATEDB;
 ```

 #### What to extract from the JSON files